ENCCS/cmake-workshop/content/probing.rst

    and ``PRE_LINK``) or after (with ``POST_BUILD``)

-.. exercise:: Before and after build
+.. exercise:: Exercise 18: Before and after build

    We want to perform some action before and after building a target, in this case a Fortran executable: